anuraag-k/PerformanceTestAction/README.md

 **Optional** Use this option to provide the complete path to a directory that you can use to store the exported report in a comma-separated values (CSV) format.

-### `exportStatsHtml`
-**Optional** Use this option to provide the complete path to a directory that you can use to export web analytic results.
-You can analyze the results on a web browser without using HCL OneTest™ Performance.

 ### `exportStatsFormat`
 **Optional** Use this field to enter one or more formats for the reports that you want to export by using a comma as a separator.
 The options are simple.csv, full.csv, simple.json, full.json, csv, and json.
 When you want to export both simple and full reports in json or csv format, you can specify json or csv as the options.
 The reports are saved to the location specified in the exportStats field.
 This field must be used in conjunction with exportStats field.

-### `reportHistory`
+### `exportStatsHtml`
-**Optional** Use this option when you want to view a record of all events that occurred during a test or schedule run.
-Supported values are jaeger, testlog, null.
+**Optional** Use this option to provide the complete path to a directory that you can use to export web analytic results.
+You can analyze the results on a web browser without using HCL OneTest™ Performance.

 ### `labels`
 **Optional** Use this option to add labels to test results.
 To add multiple labels to a test result, you must separate each label by using a comma.

-### `users`
-**Optional** Overrides the default number of virtual users in the run.
-For a schedule, the default is the number of users specified in the schedule editor.
-For a test, the default is one user.

 ### `overwrite`
 **Optional** Determines whether a result file with the same name is overwritten.
 The default value, false, indicates that the new result file is created.
 If the value is true, the file is overwritten and retains the same file name.